dwisetiyadi/fase-0-training-center/week-1/index.md

 ## Monday
 - ### Session 1
-  - Welcome to Phase 0 and Briefing
+  - Welcome to Fase 0 and Briefing
 - ### Session 2
   - Lecture:
     - HTML